Now get the smallest salary (the first in the list) and take the corresponding

 This returns a structure with two

-attributes name
+attributes name and age

-taking respective values Peter
+taking respective values Peter and 25.

 See also